 The following checklist is provided to assist broiler breeder companies in complying with the Animal Welfare Guidelines recommended by the National Chicken Council and voluntarily adopted by this company.
 This audit checklist is used in conjunction with the Guidelines.

-This audit applies to the
+11 J

 Auditor:

 Company and Plant: Est. No.:

 Address:

 Phone: Fax: Date:

-Accompanied by:

-Title

 Summary: